Top Jobs in Malta with Visa Sponsorship opportunities in 2026

 In the retail sector, these unskilled jobs in Malta with visa sponsorship are available:

-• There is also the option of seasonal and part-time positions.
+• There are also seasonal and part-time positions available

 Also Read: Jobs in Austria with Visa Sponsorship: Experts' Guide